As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

-One such activity that I came across was the Queen Saovabha Memorial Institute, often referred to as Bangkok snake farm and museum, where research is carried out and snake venom is extracted from live snakes for use in anti-venom and vaccines.
+On my quest to find some of the more unusual activities to do in Bangkok, I discovered the Queen Saovabha Memorial Institute (QSMI), often referred to as Bangkok snake farm and museum, where research is carried out and snake venom is extracted from live snakes for use in anti-venom and vaccines.
 Despite my huge fear of snakes I decided to take a visit.

 The idea for the centre dates back to early 1900’s when HRH Prince Paribatra Sukhumband held a fundraising event and convinced his siblings (all of whom were born in 1881 – the year of the snake) to donate.
 The current building, the Simaseng Building (Four Snakes Building) was only opened in 2008 after the previous building by the same name fell in to disrepair.